mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 If the two shapes are different then an error will be raised when trying to compute the `data`, so at this point we can assume everything is compatible.

 If everything is compatible and one of them is a scalar, then its shape is `[]` and the `or` returns the other shape.
-If both shapes are equal then it doesn't matter which one is returned and `alpha` is `None`, and thus doesn't have a shape, `None or omega.shape` returns `omega.shape`, whatever that is.
+If both shapes are equal then it doesn't matter which one is returned and if `alpha` is `None`, and thus doesn't have a shape, `None or omega.shape` returns `omega.shape`, whatever that is.

 Now we know how to compute the shape, which is the easy part.
 Calculating the data isn't complicated, but takes a bit more work.